Corporate Social Responsibility

 Aerospace Diversity Action Committee Leadership Conference

-The objective of ADAC is to assist Aerospace in meeting its equal employment opportunity (EEO) and affirmative action program (AAP) commitments by providing an open forum for the discussion and development of EEO and AAP policies and diversity programs by representatives of Aerospace’s diverse population.
+The objective of ADAC is to assist Aerospace in meeting its equal employment opportunity (EEO) and affirmative action programs (AAP) commitment by providing an open forum for the discussion and development of EEO and AAP policies and diversity programs by representatives of Aerospace’s diverse population.